pdurbin/RO-Crate-Example/README.md

 Note that the Tale comes with a README, which has been renamed to README copy.md so that it doesn't conflict with this readme (the one you're currently reading).

+## Things Missing

+1. It looks like RO-Crate describes external data from http sources and repositories differently (there are only mentions of repository objects).
+This example only includes external data from a repository

 ## File Diretory Changes

 Adopting RO-Crate will change the directory of exported Tales, minimally.